taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [logseq-chatgpt-plugin](https://github.com/debanjandhar12/logseq-chatgpt-plugin) - A tightly integrated ChatGPT plugin for Logseq.
  * [autogpt-package](https://github.com/kurtosis-tech/autogpt-package) - It's like Auto-GPT met Brew.
 The easiest and fastest way to get started with AutoGPT with any backend of your choice & whatever plugins you may need
  * [PowerToys4OpenAI](https://github.com/robert-hoffmann/powertoys4openai) - GPT chat extension for Chrome, Edge, and Opera.
 Direct integration with search results.
 Full chat interface with history management.
 No server needed & cost effective.
+ * [napari-chatgpt](https://github.com/royerlab/napari-chatgpt) - A napari plugin to process and analyse images with chatGPT!

 |Name|GitHub Stars|Language|License|